-Most recipes call for canned pineapple; an understandable convenience, but one that pales in comparison to the bright and tangy flavor of fresh fruit.
-Besides, cutting into a ripe pineapple yields more juicy chunks of fruit than the cake itself requires, so I'm armed with extras to cover dinner with Kenji's Pineapple-Bacon Nachos and pineapple al pastor tacos.
-As a bonus, the core and scraps can be turned into a fresh, no-cook pineapple syrup that's perfect for upping my summer cocktail game.
+Most recipes call for canned pineapple, an understandable convenience, but one that pales in comparison with the bright and tangy flavor of fresh fruit.
+Besides, cutting into a ripe pineapple yields more juicy chunks of fruit than the cake itself requires, arming me with extras to cover a dinner of Kenji's Pineapple-Bacon Nachos and al pastor tacos.
+As a bonus, the core and scraps can be turned into a fresh, no-cook pineapple syrup that's perfect for upping my summer-cocktail game.

 Typically, hummingbird cake recipes use crushed pineapple and mashed banana, but I've found that puréeing the two together yields a more potent flavor (think minced versus Microplaned garlic).
 For those who prefer to break recipes into bite-size chunks, you can even make the purée a day or two in advance and hold it in the fridge.
 I like to use an immersion blender to make, store, and pour the purée using only a single container, but, of course, a traditional blender or food processor will get the job done, too.

 I approach the batter like a sponge cake, whipping eggs and sugar together (along with the spices and leaveners) until the mixture is thick, pale, and light.
 Then I drizzle in melted butter instead of oil, to give the cake a buttery, melt-in-your-mouth richness.

 As it bakes, the butter develops some lightly toasted notes to highlight the pecans.
 In this recipe, I don't recommend straight-up browned butter, as the darker flavor dulls the freshness of the tropical fruit.